aromatt/side-cli/README.md

 Sometimes, you can't build the filter you need without removing critical parts of your input.

-With `side filter`, you get to keep your original data, even if you use a line-mangling filter.
+With `copipe filter`, you get to keep your original data, even if you use a line-mangling filter.

 ### Example